top of page

 Dive Deeper:

-An interactive version or printable version of the UDL Guidelines can be found at http://udlguidelines.cast.org/.
+An interactive version and printable version of the UDL Guidelines can be found at http://udlguidelines.cast.org/.

-The research behind each checkpoint or strategy can also be
+The research behind each consideration or strategy can be

-found in the “research” link on each checkpoint.
+found in the “research” link under each of the considerations.

 UDL Guidelines link to site